Castle of Ouguela: War of Independence to modern day

-During the War for the Restoration of Portuguese independence, the advisers to John IV (1640-1656) determined that there was a need to modernize their defenses, which won bulwark lines project in charge of the French architect Nicolau de Langres.
+During the War for the Restoration of Portuguese independence, the advisers to John IV (1640–1656) determined that there was a need to modernize their defenses, which won bulwark lines project in charge of the French architect Nicolau de Langres.

-It is from this period that the episode immortalized his defense when the Alentejo invasion by a force of 1,500 riders and 1,000 infants Spaniards coming from Badajoz under the Marquis command Torrecusa in 1644.
+It is from this period that the episode immortalized his defense when the Alentejo invasion by a force of 1,500 riders and 1,000 infants Spaniards coming from Badajoz under the command of Carlo Andrea Caracciolo, marquis of Torrecuso, in 1644.
 For the achievement of Ouguela offered one traitor, João Rodrigues de Oliveira, who worked with the Spanish.

 During the eighteenth century, records indicate a construction started to build a bulwark, a half-bastion and a ravelin after the earthquake of 1755.
 With the defense thus strengthened, the garrison under the command of cavalry captain Brás de Carvalho repelled the Spanish invasion of 1762.

 Legal papers dating from the period between 1755 and 1803 shows the defenses consisted of a watchman, ditches and cuttings.
 On that date, were built under the Marquis of command de la Reine, the Sergeant Major of Engineers Maximiano Jose Serra, the scopes of Cabeço da Forca and Martyr.
 Although there have been designed to recover one of the towers south of the castle (1828) and the construction of a crescent to the east Access Protection (1829), the square was demilitarized in 1840.
 Subsequently, the West sector, defined by bulwark structures, it became a cemetery of the village.

-The property was classified as Property of Public Interest by decree published on August 18, 1943.
+The property was classified as Property of Public Interest by decree published on 18 August 1943.

 The forces of nature taking its toll brought government attention.
 The government intervened through the National Buildings and Monuments Directorate General (DGEMN) and oversaw development campaigns in 1976, 1987, 1991 and 1994 that involved the consolidation, repairs and restoration of ramparts and the internal areas and access to the castle.

 Recently developed a draft protection and enhancement of the castle and fortifications Ouguela, designed by the architects Miguel Pedroso de Lima and Jose Filipe Cardoso, integrating the recovery, revitalization and enhancement of the urban centers of Ouguela (Portugal) and Albuquerque (Spain) and their fortifications.
 The project envisages the creation of a museum area, core research and documentation, and implementation of circuits (equestrian and pedestrian) with scenic connection Albuquerque fortification.